 - Minority group/ethnicity/migrants: will face discrimination from bureaucrats, employers and the society at large and so won’t be able to access and enjoy all services.
 E.g.: African-Americans in the US tend to be poorer than their white counterparts.

 - Gender: women usually face discrimination, especially in employment and end up being poorer than men.

 - Introduce measures to reduce unemployment: an expansionary fiscal/monetary policy will increase aggregate demand and increase employment opportunities.
 Income and standards of living will rise.

-- Impose progressive taxes: income taxes are progressive, that is, they increase as incomes increases.
+- Impose progressive taxes: income taxes are progressive, that is, they increase as income increases.
 Imposing these will mean that people on higher incomes will pay a large percentage of their incomes as tax and help reduce relative poverty.

 - Introduce welfare services: money from taxes can be provided as income support to people with very low incomes.
 It can also be used to provide free or low-cost homes, healthcare and education.

-- Introduce minimum wage legislation to raise the wage of low-paid employees
+- Introduce minimum wage legislation to raise the wage of low-paid employees.

 - Increase the quantity and quality of education.